NKkrisz/Steam-Deck-Guide/FAQ/Markdown/Troubleshooting.md

 - Use a different configuration (settings, Proton version, etc...) - see ProtonDB user reports
 - See if Quick Settings menu is properly configured
 - See potentially limiting factors by enabling the Performance Overlay

+## Docking / Using A Hub
+- Restart the Steam Deck
+- Re-connect the Dock / Hub
+- Sometimes power is needed for functionality - use a good power supply
+- Try different cables if there are issues connecting a device to the dock / hub
+- Make sure OS / drivers are fully updated
+- Update firmware of dock / hub if possible

 ## Decky
 - Disable it and update / reinstall / uninstall in Desktop Mode